mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 candletool md --id 'id' test relative 'angle in radians from -10.0 to 10.0'
 ```

-The motor shoudl than move using [impedance control mode](impedance-pd).
+The motor should than move using [impedance control mode](impedance-pd).

 #### For the standalone MDxx